brettin/aurora_examples/daos/README.tom.md

 #### Setting up the environment

-Modify the env_daos.sh to contain the pool namd and the container name.
+Modify the ```env_daos.sh``` file to contain the pool namd and the container name of the container you want to use and/or create.
 Then

 On both login and compute hosts,